Malith-Rukshan/pangolin-newt-service/README.md

 **Solution:** This repository provides an automated script to set up Newt as a systemd service that runs persistently in the background.

+## 🆕 What's New in Newt 1.7.0?

+**Important Changes:**
+- ✅ `--accept-clients` is now **enabled by default** (no need to specify it)
+- 🚫 Use `--disable-clients` if you want to disable client connections
+- 🔄 Existing services can be auto-migrated using the script's migration tool

 ## 🚀 Quick Setup

 ### Prerequisites